trealla-prolog/trealla/README.md

 ================================

 Start independent (shared state) Prolog queries as dedicated threads and communicate via message queues.
-Note: the database *is* shared.
+Each thread has it's own message queue associated with.
+Note: the database
+*is* shared.

 ```